PerBothner/atom-domterm/README.md

   Mouse handling; 24-bit color; encodes special keys.
   Good xterm compatibility and does very well on the vttest test suite.
   Good Unicode support, including wide characters.
-* Remembers tab characters and distingishes explict new-line from line-wrap.
-  So you can `cat` a `Makefile`, and then copy-and-paste it.
-  Lines are re-wrapped on terminal re-size.
+* Integrates well with the Atom pane system.
+  The screenshot show 3 sessions, named "DomTerm:1" (default name) plus "compile" and "run" (in an inactive tab).
+  The "window title" of the active terminal is displayed both in the message area and in the main title bar.
+* Output can have clickable links, including line+column information, from compilers and similar programs.
+The `compile` pane of the screenshot show the effect of mouse hover over the warning - note the corresponding file URL in the message area.
+  Clicking on the link is customizable - the default opens an atom editor.
 * You can "print" graphics or general HTML.
   This makes domterm suitable as a "graphing calculator".
+  The screenshot show an image "printed" by the `domterm imgcat` command.
-For example Gnuplot can [display graph output inline](http://per.bothner.com/blog/2016/gnuplot-in-domterm/).
+  Gnuplot can [display graph output inline](http://per.bothner.com/blog/2016/gnuplot-in-domterm/).
   You can have the `man` command print HTML to the console.
   Many other possibilities.
+* Remembers tab characters and distingishes explict new-line from line-wrap.
+  So you can `cat` a `Makefile`, and then copy-and-paste it.
+  Lines are re-wrapped on terminal re-size.
 * The basic "session management" functionality of `tmux` or GNU Screen:
   You can detach and re-attach session.
-(Not yet integrated into atom-domterm.)
 * Builtin optional line-editor (like a simplified `readline`).
 * Builtin optional pager (like a simplified `less`).
 * Error message from many compilers are turned into clickable links.